 Moses’ face shone (Hebrew qāran, Greek dedóxastai).
-But if we look at the Latin translation attributed to Saint Jerome, in the Vulgate, things become difficult to understand: “his face had horns”.
-In this case, the principle of the Latin translation of the Old Testament, as stated by its author himself, Hebraica veritas, played tricks on him.
+But if we look at the Latin translation attributed to Saint Jerome in the Vulgate, things become challenging to understand: “his face had horns.”
+In this case, the “principle of the Latin translation of the Old Testament, ” stated by its author himself, Hebraica veritas, played tricks on him.

 How is the statue of Moses positioned?

-It is not known exactly what the whole monument was supposed to look like, but it would most likely have had the statue of Julius in the center, with Moses and Christ above it.
+It is yet to be known precisely what the whole monument was supposed to look like, but it would most likely have had the statue of Julius in the center, with Moses and Christ above it.

 Today, the statue of Moses occupies the most prominent position.
 It is flanked by statues of Leah and Rachel, both created in the last years of Michelangelo’s life.

-Two unfinished statues of dying slaves are now in the Louvre Museum in Paris and the Galleria dell’Accademia in Florence.
+Two unfinished statues of dying enslaved people are now in the Louvre Museum in Paris and the Galleria dell’Accademia in Florence.

 Why does the Statue of Moses have a cut on the right knee?

-The Statue of Moses attracts attention not only because of its position, but also because of its extremely captivating appearance.
+The Statue of Moses attracts attention not only because of its position but also because of its highly captivating appearance.

 Even Michelangelo considered the statue to be one of his finest works.
-And legend has it that the statue seemed so real to him that he was caught talking to it.
+And legend has it that the figure seemed so natural to him that he was caught talking to it.
 When the statue didn’t respond to him, Michelangelo got mad and threw a chisel at Moses’ knee.
 This explains the small cut that can be seen on the statue’s right knee.

 The horns on Moses’ head are due to an incorrect translation of the Old Testament.